Mount Vernon High School (Virginia): Demographics

 For the 2014-15 school year, Mount Vernon High School's student body was 37.80% Hispanic, 29.56% Black, 20.91% White, 6.36% Asian and 5.37% Other.

 Athletics

 School athletic programs feature fall, winter and spring sports, including cheer leading, cross country, field hockey, football, golf, volleyball, basketball, gymnastics, swimming, wrestling, baseball, crew, lacrosse, softball, soccer, tennis, track and intramural sports.

-In Mount Vernon's history, it has garnered five AAA State Championship titles.
-They won their first title in 1979, in basketball, their second in 1983, for football, their third in 2008 for the swim & dive team, and a fourth in 2013, for soccer, as well as one for wrestling.
+In Mount Vernon's history, it has garnered eight AAA State Championship titles.
+They won their first title in 1979, in basketball, their second in 1983, for football, their third in 2008 for the swim & dive team, and a fourth in 2013, for soccer, 2015 and 2016 for girls swim and dive, as well as two in 2013 and 2015 and for wrestling.

 Theater

 Mount Vernon's "Little Theater," officially named "The Andrew Lee Pauley Theater," was dedicated to an English and Drama teacher who retired from the school in 1986.
 The Little Theater can hold a capacity of more than 400 students.

 It is home to MVHS Theatre Arts program, under the direction of theater teacher Jessica Shaw.